MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Managerial Accounting: Cost Behaviors, Systems, and Analysis, The University of Illinois at Urbana-Champaign

-• Faculty: Gary Hecht, associate professor of accountancy
+• Faculty: Gary Hecht, professor of accountancy

 • Additional recommended reading: Cost Accounting: A Managerial Emphasis by Charles T. Horngren, Srikant M. Datar, and Madhav V. Rajan